CatUnderTheLeaf/udacity_Runaway-Robot/README.md

 Complete the estimate_next_pos function.
 You will probably want to use the OTHER variable to keep track of information about the runaway robot.

+SOLUTION:
+As it is the simplest case we need only three measurements to find heading and turning angle.
+Using only these two angles we can calculate the next position.

 ----------
 PART TWO